SparkPost/support-docs/articles/user-guide/subaccounts.md

 The master account may create a webhook as the subaccount with the webhooks API by including the X-MSYS-SUBACCOUNT HTTP header.
 If the header is 0 only events for non-subaccounts will be posted.
 If the header is not present, the webhook contain all events for the account.

-When creating new webhooks within the UI, leaving the subaccount field blank will cause the created webhook to contain all events for the account.
+When creating new webhooks within the app, leaving the subaccount field blank will cause the created webhook to contain all events for the account.
 When selecting Master Account, the webhook will only contain events for non-subaccounts.
 Selecting a subaccount will result in the webhook containing events from that subaccount only.

 ![subaccount management for webhooks screenshot](media/subaccounts/webhook-for-subaccount.png)

 **Templates**

 The master account can create templates via the API and assign it to a single subaccount by using the X-MSYS-SUBACCOUNT HTTP header, or share it with all subaccounts using a master account API key.
-Templates can also be created on behalf of subaccounts using the SparkPost UI in the "Templates" page, as per the screenshot below:
+Templates can also be created on behalf of subaccounts using the SparkPost app in the "Templates" page, as per the screenshot below:

 ![subaccount management for templates screenshot](media/subaccounts/template-for-subaccount.png)